 Bachata Haiti highlights the relationship between Bachata, an emblem of Dominican identity, and Haitian migrants that over generations have contributed to the genre.

 Bachata is a guitar-based music from the Dominican Republic.
 It is hugely popular in the barrios but frowned upon by polite society.
-Censorship in the Dominican media has contributed to Bachata’s isolation, but in recent years, the success of pop bachateros like Romeo Santos has opened doors for more traditional artists.
+Censorship in the Dominican media has contributed to Bachata’s isolation, but in recent years, the international success of pop bachateros like Romeo Santos has opened doors for more traditional artists.